afonsoni/RAS/README.md

 ## PROBUM

-This project simulates the role of a software architect in designing an online tests e-learning platform.
-The platform was intended to coexist with, not replace, a university's existing e-learning system.
+This project simulates the design of an online testing platform for a university, aiming to complement their existing e-learning system.
+Through three collaborative phases, a team of students identified user needs, designed a scalable architecture, and built a basic prototype.

-Throughout the project, collaboration was key as we worked in teams to achieve the following phases
+Throughout these phases, a comprehensive requirements document served as the central source of truth, ensuring everyone was aligned on the platform's functionalities and technical specifications.

 ### Phase 1 - Requirements Gathering